Bike Events Rules of the Road

 By entering this ride you agree to these rules and the following conditions:

 I understand that this event is not a race and all riders must obey the Highway Code and the Bike Events Rules of the Road.
 Cycling can be a dangerous activity and I accept that the organisers cannot be held responsible for personal injury, accident, loss, damage or public liability.
-Riders under 16 must be accompanied by an adult and wear a cycle helmet.
+Riders under 16 must be accompanied by an adult.
 Your details may be passed on to the charity, if you do not wish this please let us know in writing.

 All riders aged 60 or over on the date of the ride and any rider with a medical condition or unsure of their physical ability to take part in the bike ride are advised to take medical advice from a general practitioner prior to the event.
 Transport tickets are non-refundable.
 Entry fees are refunded only in the event of illness (minus a 25% administration fee).
 In this event, please return your registration pack with a covering letter.